Pneumatic Railcar Unloading System

-At it’s most basic, a pneumatic conveying system sucks dry bulk material through a tube from one location (railcar, truck trailer, silo, etc.) into a temporary ‘pot’, and then blows the material in a pipe towards it destination, usually another railcar, trailer, or vessel.
+Essentially, a cycling pneumatic conveying system sucks dry bulk material through a pipe from one location (railcar, truck trailer, silo, etc.) into a temporary vessel called a ‘pot’, and then blows the material in a pipe to a destination (railcar, trailer, silo, bulk bagger, process etc.).

 - Blow-by Air

 - Bent/Worn Rotors

 - Chain Drive Maintenance

 These high-rate pneumatic railcar unloading systems employ either diesel or electric driven portable units that can range from 10 to 200 horsepower and can move material at a rate of one to one-hundred ton per hour.